 Gotten in the form of a drop from the Stalker, the Dread has been a highly regarded bow in Warframe since the Stalker first arrived.
 Huge single target damage potential, it is popular among people who like to run stealth frames, or just challenge themselves a little more when it comes to their aim.
 With a starting Crit Chance of 25%, the Dread can easily achieve the beloved Red Crits with the right mods.
 It also has innate Punch Through, for when you really want to kill a few birds with one stone.
 High Slash damage and good Status Chance means a lot of Slash procs, so building some Viral damage on this one is a great idea.

 While the Lenz isn’t everyone’s cup of tea, I adore it.
 A bow that does massive AoE damage?
 What more could you ask for?
 Some folks struggle with the fact that the Lenz can kill you with the damage it does if you are careless or unlucky, but I love running it on Limbo.
 Shoot, then sidestep for that sweet immunity and reload, then sidestep and shoot again.
 Capable of massive damage output due to it’s high Critical and Status Chance, the only real downside is that ammo for it is so limited.
 Still, just run a Carrier as your companion, and that should cover things nicely.
-It also looks amazing, which get bonus points from me.
+It also looks amazing, which gets bonus points from me.
 While the Lenz has been supplanted by the Kuva Bramma, it is still a monster in its own right.

 With three firing modes, covering Burst, Auto, and Semi-Auto, the Tiberon Prime is hugely adaptable, depending on what you are shooting at the time.
 A ridiculous base Critical Chance of 28% on the Burst fire mode and 30% on Semi-auto means it also rewards the more skilled players among us.
 It combines this with solid Status Chance and base damage and a great damage profile against all enemies in the game to really be worth your time.
 Combine with a Riven for one of the most joyous experiences you can have in the game as everything just melts before you.